The Banking Regulation Review: Netherlands

 i Basic structure of banking regulation

 The Netherlands has a twin peaks supervision model, which focuses on system and prudential supervision on the one hand, and conduct of business supervision on the other.
 The European Central Bank (ECB) and the Dutch Central Bank (DCB) are the system and prudential supervisors.
-The responsibility for conduct of business supervision lies with the Netherlands Authority for the Financial Markets (AFM), the aim being to foster orderly and transparent market processes, maintain integrity in the relationship between market parties and overseeing due care in the provision of services to customers.
+The responsibility for conduct of business supervision lies with the Netherlands Authority for the Financial Markets (AFM).

 The regulatory rules applicable to banks are largely laid down in the Dutch Financial Markets Supervision Act (FMSA), which has been in force since 2007, and in the various decrees and regulations deriving from it.
-In view of the increasing complexity of the FMSA and difficulties in its compatibility with the sectoral approach of European legislation, preparations were started in 2016 for a thorough review of the design of the FMSA.
-However, in May 2019, the Minister of Finance decided that, in view of the complexity of such an exercise, the costs involved and the expected developments in the area, it was not the right time to revise the FMSA.
+In view of its increasing complexity and difficulties in its compatibility with the sectoral approach of European legislation, preparations had been made for a thorough review of the design of the FMSA.
+However, these plans have been shelved until further notice in view of the complexity of such an exercise, the costs involved and the expected developments in the area.

-The regulatory rules applicable to banks derive from EU legislation to a very large extent.
-Many of the rules contained in the FMSA follow the implementation of European directives.3 However, with the aim of further integrating the single market, more and more regulatory requirements are adopted in the form of European regulations.4 Of particular importance for the banking sector are the Capital Requirements Directive (CRD IV), as implemented in the FMSA, and the Capital Requirements Regulation (CRR).
-Both CRD IV and CRR were significantly amended in 2019 by the EU's Banking Reform Package, resulting in CRD V and CRR II.5 The changes will largely take effect in December 2020 and June 2021.
-The Dutch act implementing CRD IV and CRR II was published for consultation in February 2020.6
+The regulatory rules applicable to banks mostly derive from EU legislation.
+Many of the rules contained in the FMSA concern the implementation of EU directives.3 However, with the aim of further integrating the single market, regulatory requirements are increasingly adopted in the form of EU regulations.4 Of particular importance for the banking sector are the Capital Requirements Directive (CRD IV), as implemented in the FMSA, and the Capital Requirements Regulation (CRR).
+Both CRD IV and CRR were significantly amended in 2019 by the EU's Banking Reform Package, resulting in CRD V and CRR II.5 The changes have largely taken effect in December 2020 or will do so in June 2021.

 ii Regulation of banks with a registered office in the Netherlands